BuildOnViction/docs/docs/developers/game_on_tomochain_part2.md

 * Create ‘Web3Controller.js’ class to handle all interact with smart contract using web3.js

-Check full source code of `Web3Controller.js` on [GitHub](https://github.com/frogdevvn/tomoluckybox-example-cocoscreator/blob/master/assets/scripts/Web3Controller.js?source=post_page---------------------------).
+You can check the full source code of `Web3Controller.js` on [GitHub](https://github.com/frogdevvn/tomoluckybox-example-cocoscreator/blob/master/assets/scripts/Web3Controller.js?source=post_page---------------------------).

 Let’s walk through `Web3Controller.js` and understand what’s happening on the front-end.